 What is their target?
 Resell energy generated or delivered into our territory to end-users before sending it to the transmission system operators’ network.
-They are in constant contact with end customers as they resell their energy from generators or produce themselves.
+They are in constant contact with end customers as they resell the energy that they bought from generators or that they produced themselves.

 2. What does energy deregulation of energy mean?

-Let us explain how regulated markets work vs. deregulated ones.
-In regulated markets, a single utility company usually owns the transmission lines, owns the infrastructure with it, and the state’s Public Utilities Commission (PUC) regulates it and sets a standard for product availability and price.
+Let us explain how regulated markets work vs deregulated ones.
+In regulated markets, usually, a single utility company owns the transmission lines, they own the infrastructure with it, and the state’s Public Utilities Commission (PUC) regulates it and sets a standard for product availability and price.

 Energy deregulation, on the other hand, doesn’t allow such monopolies to exist.
-The control is more varied since there are the transmission and distribution utility companies that own the infrastructure.
-Then generators produce energy and sell it in bulk to Retail Electricity Providers (REPs), who then sell it to consumers.
+The control is more varied since there are the transmission and distribution utility companies who own the infrastructure, and then generators, produce energy and sell it in bulk to Retail Electricity Providers (REPs), who then sell it to consumers.

-With energy deregulation, you can choose among the different REPs in your location—you will have more options.
-They will have to compete to get you with competitive rates and loyalty packages.
+With energy deregulation, you can choose among the different REPs in your location—you will have more options and they will have to compete to get you with competitive rates and loyalty packages.

 You decide.
 You can have the same per-kWh cost throughout your contract.
 No need to deal with different monthly rates and seasonality.
 Knowing exactly how much you pay per kWh will give you complete control over your monthly payment.

 With fixed-rate plans, the rate will vary according to the length of your contract.
 Can be as little as 6 months to up to 48.
 Be sure you understand cancelation costs and the many hurdles to transferring providers this way—you won’t be surprised if you decide to make a move.

 The kWh pricing for your plan may change due to peak seasons, seasonality, or day periods.
 These plans work every month, making it difficult to see or manage your monthly costs.
 On these, there are usually no contract terms.